kaustavha/luvit-docs/doc/api/buffer.markdown

    with elements `[1,2,3,4]`, not a `Uint32Array` with a single element `[0x1020304]` or `[0x4030201]`.

-NOTE: Node.js v0.8 simply retained a reference to the buffer in `array.buffer` instead of cloning it.
+NOTE: luvit v0.8 simply retained a reference to the buffer in `array.buffer` instead of cloning it.

 While more efficient, it introduces subtle incompatibilities with the typed